TheAlgorithms/TypeScript/CONTRIBUTING.md

 A few (but not all) of the things to keep in mind:

-- Use `lowerCamelCase` with the leading character as lowercase for identifier names (variables and functions).
+- Naming conventions:
-- Names start with a letter.
+  - Names always start with a letter (not with an underscore).
+  - Use `UpperCamelCase` for classes, interfaces & types.
+  - Use `lowerCamelCase` for functions and local variables.
+  - Use `SCREAMING_SNAKE_CASE` for global ("universal") constants.
-- Follow code indentation: Always use 2 spaces for indentation of code blocks.
+- Code indentation: Always use 2 spaces for indentation of code blocks.

 ```ts
 function sum(arr: number[]): number {